casefabric/guide/docs/TwoApps.md

 ## Travel Request
 Travel Request has a more elaborated case model.
 It supports a common procedure in many organizations: business travel.
 One of the team members needs to organize a trip to visit a client.
 They would have to fill in a form, email it to their supervisor, and get the approved form back from the supervisor.
 After the trip, they would need to fill in another form detailing travel expenses, submit this form for approval, and finally submit their approved expenses to accounting for reimbursement.
 This example relies heavily on the requester to manage the entire process by keeping track of where they are in the process and moving it along manually.

 > Note however, travel request is not so much a case and more like a business process.
-So, you can use Cafienne to build business processes also.
+So, you can use Cafienne to build business processes too.

 Using Cafienne, you can break down this request into smaller processes: Requesting Travel, Approving Travel, and Submitting the Expenses, as shown in the model below.